Facts About Elephants

 - Climate Change: Elephants are already feeling the impacts of global warming.
 Droughts lead to food shortages and reduced habitat.
 Droughts also disrupt the mating season, which leads to fewer offspring.

-- Speak Up Against Trophy Hunting.
-The National Rifle Association and the Safari Club, both big-game trophy hunting groups, successfully petitioned the Trump Administration to reverse the Obama-era rules that banned imports of elephant tusks and other animal parts.
-Although our courts stepped in, Trump’s officials are still “studying the issue.”
-Let’s keep the pressure on.
-Write to Donald Trump and the U.S. Fish and Wildlife Service and tell them to keep the ban!
-And tell the National Rifle Association and the Safari Club to back off.
+- Speak Up Against Trophy Hunting: The National Rifle Association and the Safari Club, both big-game trophy hunting groups, successfully petitioned the Trump Administration to reverse the Obama-era rules that banned imports of elephant tusks and other animal parts.
+Write to the U.S. Fish and Wildlife Service and tell them to keep the ban!

-- Protest Elephant Exhibitions: Elephants are used for a variety of human entertainment – from the circus to elephant-back rides – which contributes to their endangerment.
+- Protect Elephants from Entertainment: Elephants are used for a variety of human entertainment– from circuses to elephant-back rides – which contribute to their endangerment.
 It is important to speak out against these cruel practices.